 Sham Shui Po is a district you can’t miss on your Hong Kong trip!
 Firstly, you absolutely must try out Tim Ho Wan, the district’s only Michelin-star restaurant, offering some of the best Dim Sum you’ll ever eat.

 You can visit the many shops, from clothes to electronics, and even toys!
 There are many a special and sale to be found along these crowded streets too, so keep your eyes peeled.

 The main attraction, though, is the food!
 We suggest walking around for a little while, just enough to gain an appetite, you know?
 Then, make your way through your list of faves – bite-by-bite.
 Try out a 3-course traveling meal – doing each course in a different eatery.

 - Why it’s awesome: Great place to find souvenirs and gifts for home.!

 - Cost: Only pay for what you buy.

-- Food Recommendations: This is the best place to try out some street stall food.
+- Food Recommendations: This is the best place to try out some street food stalls.
 Find one of the many vendors located throughout the market.